 What we're fighting for today

-Expansion of Sustainable Food Places network to support over 100 communities, working beyond cities to support counties as well, and galvanise action in these places through issue-specific campaigns.
+Expansion of Sustainable Food Places network beyond cities to support counties as well as galvanise action through issue-specific campaigns.

-A Good food culture, supporting those who are interested in, say, baking or growing their own, or how or where to buy more sustainably.
+A good food culture, supporting those who are into baking or growing their own food, or how or where to buy more sustainably.

 Working with Soil Association and Food Matters, the Sustainable Food Places network supports a joined-up approach to food systems in over 60 parts of the UK.